piz2a/zihocut/README.md

-# youtubecrop
+# ZihoCut
-Drag-and-drop YouTube links and crop the videos instantly!
+Drag-and-drop YouTube links and cut the videos instantly!

 Made with React & Electron.